30 Surprising Foods That Taste So Much Better Grilled

 Plantains are much tastier to eat once they have been cooked, and grilling inevitably lends the starchy food a charred flavor.
 Glaze the unsweet plantain with a mixture of butter, brown sugar, and vinegar so that it caramelizes on the grill.

 As if shortcake wasn't mouthwatering without the grill, the flavor becomes even more prevalent with grill marks.
-Seriously.
-Give this grilled strawberry shortcake with balsamic recipe a test run and see for yourself.
+Seriously—see for yourself with our Grilled Strawberry Shortcake with Balsamic Recipe.

 Calling all vegans and vegetarians: this mock BBQ sandwich is super delicious and meatless!
 Grill jackfruit and drench the stuff in your favorite BBQ sauce as a pork alternative.